www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Correct project registration for net.splitcells.network.hub and net.splitcells.network.
     * [ ] Execute the test with a reset script.
 # Tasks.
-* [ ] Link for deletable does not work: https://splitcells.net/net/splitcells/network/guidelines/index.html
-    * [ ] Consider creating a test for XML rendering like Dem#config tests.
-* [ ] Add helper method to combine Cell and config methods inside a Cell's accept method.
 * [ ] Consider creating unit tests with Claud code.
-* [ ] Disallow `import java.util.concurrent.Semaphore;` in core code.
-    * [x] Review the use of Keyword_JavaLegacy in Java grammar. consider removing it, as Java files containing this string should already be not checked by SourceCodeCheckMojo. -> One obsolete use was removed.
-    * [x] Develop custom Semaphore interface via `net.splitcells.dem.resource.Semaphore`.
-        * [x] Implement.
-        * [x] Check if own Semaphore interface really fits the current usage.
-        * [x] Test.
-        * [x] Add Javadoc.
-    * [ ] Remove direct usage of Java's Semaphore in core code.
-    * [ ] Only allow custom Semaphore interface in core code.
 * [ ] Improve developer bootstrap.
     * [ ] Create a semi-automatic reset test for the developer bootstrap.
     * [ ] Temporary move or delete /home/mavo-stream/.local/state/net.splitcells.* in order to test the DevDistroCell.